opentok/screensharing-extensions/firefox/README.md

 ## Prerequisites for building your extension

 To build your screen-sharing extension for Firefox, you need to [install Node and Node Package Manager][npm] (npm).
-Then use npm to install the jpm package:
+Then use npm to install the [jpm](jpm) package.
+In a command-line terminal, enter the following:

-    npm install jpm
+    npm install jpm --global

 ## Customizing the extension for your website

 1. Fork (or simply download) this repo.

-2. Edit the `package.json` file
+2. Edit the `package.json` file in the firefox/ScreenSharing directory.

    Change the values for following fields: